Plitvice Lakes National Park

 Late spring (May–June) and early autumn (September–October) are ideal — the waterfalls are at full flow, the foliage is beautiful, and crowds are manageable.
 Summer (July–August) is the busiest period with long queues.
 Winter offers a magical frozen landscape but some boardwalks may be closed.
 The park is open year-round.

 No, swimming is not allowed in Plitvice Lakes.
-The park is a strictly protected UNESCO World Heritage Site and swimming, wading, and touching the travertine formations are all prohibited.
-For swimming in similar turquoise water, nearby Krka National Park allows swimming at Skradinski Buk during the summer season.
+The park is a strictly protected UNESCO World Heritage Site and swimming, wading and touching the travertine formations are all prohibited.
+Note that swimming is also no longer permitted at Krka National Park.
+For swimming in turquoise water, head to the Adriatic coast or the saltwater lakes of Mljet National Park.

 Book Tours to Plitvice Lakes National Park